SchineD/microservice/README.md

 ## How shall we develop?

 The quickest turn-around times can be achieved with the first variant.
-The backend runs in our IDE, the frontend is directly made with `yarn run build`, `dev-portal` serves the frontend and proxies to the backend.
-We would do most development this way.
+The backend runs in our IDE, the frontend is directly run in the Angular development server (`ng serve`), `dev-portal` can be run in front of it, proxying requests and enriching them with like-real portal headers.
+We could do most development this way.

 The second variant, running in `docker-compose` with plugged-on portal fake, is much more tedious, because after source changes we